Lion kills worker after escaping locked area at conservatory

-The center says it wasn’t immediately clear how the lion left the area that was supposed to be locked.
-The center said it will be closed until further notice.
+It wasn’t clear how the lion escaped the area that was supposed to be locked, said the center, which is closed until further notice.

-“The Conservators Center is devastated by the loss of a human life today,” the statement said.
+“This is the worst day of my life.
+We’ve lost a person.
+We’ve lost an animal.
+We have lost the faith in ourselves a little today,” said Mindy Stinner, the executive director of the Conservators Center, according to WTVD-TV .

+Black had recently graduated from Indiana State University.
+She had been working at the conservatory for about two weeks, her family said.

+“She was a beautiful young woman who had just started her career, there was a terrible accident, and we are mourning,” Black’s family said in a statement, according to news outlets.
+“But, she died following her passion.”

-The center said the lion was shot and killed to allow county personnel to retrieve the injured worker.
+The center said the lion was fatally shot to allow county personnel to retrieve Black.

-“This is an ongoing investigation, we have no further details at this time, and the family has not yet been notified.
-We will offer more information as we know more,” the statement said.

 The facility was founded in 1999 and is in Burlington, about 50 miles northwest of Raleigh.